firefly-iii/docs/docs/docs/firefly-iii/concepts/accounts.md

 #### Creditor

 This is less common but can be useful to track money.
 You give your friend 1000,- euro's for a new PC.
-Your friend pays off the loan with a deposit from a revenue account into the liability.
-If you spend the money of your friends loan (you buy the PC) it's an expense from the liability.

-Firefly III keeps track of the balance of the liability and the amount due.
+Your friend pays off the loan.
+Firefly III keeps track of the amount due.

-You need two transactions when your friend pays you back the money.
-If you do not do this, you'll never be able to use the money.

-1. A deposit into the liability from your friend (a revenue account).
-2. A deposit from the liability into your own asset account.

-The first transaction is your friend paying your back.
-This will lower the "amount due" amount.
-It will also raise the balance, which means this money is now available to you.
-When you transfer the money from the liability to your own account, the balance is zero again but the "amount due" will not change.

-If you want to borrow your friend more money, you also need two transactions:
+If you want to borrow your friend (more) money, you need to do this:

-1. A withdrawal from your asset account into the liability.
+1. Create an empty "creditor" liability.
+Then, transfer money from your asset account to the liability.
+2. Set up a liability with an initial amount.
+If necessary, transfer more money from your asset account to the liability.

+You need a transaction when your friend pays you back the money.

-2. A withdrawal from the liability to your friend (an expense account).
+- A deposit from the liability into your own asset account.

-First, you need to move money to the liability.
-This will not increase the "amount due" but will increase the balance.
-You must then send the money to your friend, which *will* increase the amount due.
-The balance will be back at zero.

-This two-step approach is necessary to keep track of the amount due.

 ## Deleting accounts